 What happens if one of the godparents can’t come to the Baptism?

 Of course, they will make every effort to come if they possibly can.
 But sometimes this is impossible.
 This doesn’t stop them from being a godparent.

 We’re not married – can our child still be baptised?

-Yes - no problem.
+Yes - not a problem.
 But if you would like to discuss the possibility of getting married, the Rector would be delighted to discuss this with you.

 Can older children or adults be baptised?

-Yes - again no problem.
+Yes - again not a problem.
 If you are considering this, please have a word with a one of our clergy.

 We don’t live in Saffron Walden – can we have our baby baptised here?